Weir River Estuary Park, 333 George Washington Blvd, Hull, MA 02045, USA

 Owned By: Towns of Hingham, Cohasset and Hull

-Extending into the towns of Hingham, Hull and Cohasset, this broad area features opportunities for fishing, paddling, boating, hiking, and birding, as well as historical points of interest.
+Extending into the towns of Hingham, Hull and Cohasset, the Weir River Estuary Park is a broad area with opportunities for fishing, paddling, boating, hiking, and birding, as well as historical points of interest.
 Consult the Weir River Watershed Association for information about programs and volunteer opportunities.

 Features